Evolutionary Retrofitting: Conclusions

 \section{Conclusions}

 This paper demonstrates the potential of integrating small-scale feedback directly into the optimization process, as in retrofitting, through black-box optimization approaches.
-Likewise, such a strategy is especially beneficial for optimizing, with a few scalars, a non-differentiable criteria, a common challenge in various fields.
-That way, we provide substantial improvements in state-of-the-art DL applications, \eg{} in scenarios such as Doom and code translation.
+Likewise, such a strategy is especially beneficial for optimizing a few scalars using a non-differentiable criterion, a common challenge in various fields.
+That way, we provide substantial improvements in state-of-the-art Deep Learning~(DL) applications, \eg{} use cases such as Doom and code translation.
 Furthermore, our methodology enables the generation \ifthenelse{\songoku=0}{of facial composites}{images} with minimal user interaction, requiring as few as three interactions for getting a first approximation.
-Similarly, we optimize \hp{} for depth estimation, language translation, and speech synthesis.
+Similarly, we optimize \hp{}s for depth estimation, language translation, and speech synthesis.
 Our method requires only dozens to hundreds of~(\eg{} human) evaluations to achieve significant improvements.
-Additionally, we have enhanced the EG3D-cats model with a streamlined codebase, illustrating our approach's versatility and practicality~(see~\cref{additionalcode}).
-Overall, our findings underscore the value of human-in-the-loop methodologies or simulation-based feedbacks in refining DL solutions across various domains, without relying on millions of feedbacks.
+Additionally, we have enhanced the EG3D-cats model with a streamlined codebase, illustrating our approach's versatility and practicality~(see~\cref{additionalcode} in appendix F).
+Overall, our findings underscore the value of human-in-the-loop methodologies or simulation-based feedbacks in refining DL solutions across various domains without relying on thousands of feedbacks.